-Also fully utilize all heat energy--including what's tored during the cooking process.
-To do this, simply turn ly.
+Also fully utilize all heat energy--including what's stored during the cooking proly.
 Stored-up heat in the oven or on the range top continues the cooking process for a few minutes.

 In addition, make maximum use of the oven.
 Instead of just baking one thing, prepare several foods at once.
-For example, baked potatoes. meat loaf and a vegetable casserole can be prepared in the oven at the same temperature.
+For example, baked potatoes, meat loaf and a vegetable cas- is the first step, " the home serole can be prepared in the oven at the same temperature.
 Thus, only one heat source is used to prepare a meal.

-PARTY POP CORN 1/3 to 1 c. melted butter or margarine
+PARTY POP CORN 2 cups miniature marshmallows ly member about the situation.
+1/3 to $\frac{1}{2}$ c. melted butter or margarine

-3 qts, popped corn, unsalted one 3-oz, package of fruit flavored gelatin
+3 qts. popped corn, unsalted one 3-oz. package of fruit flavored gelatin